austinvernsonger/Robert-Morris-University---Project-Management/chapter-8.md

 # Chapter 8 #

 As mentioned in Chapter 1, one attribute of a project is that it involves a degree of uncertainty.
 Such uncertainty can impact the outcome of a project.
 Risk is an uncertain event that, if it occurs, can jeopardize accomplishing the project objective.
-Risk management involves identifying, assessing, and responding to project risks in order to minimize the likelihood of occurrence and/or potential impact of adverse events on the accomplishment of the project objective.
+Risk management involves identifying, assessing,and responding to project risks in order to minimize the likelihood of occurrence and/or potential impact of adverse events on the accomplishment of the project objective.
 Addressing risks proactively will increase the chances of accomplishing the project objective.
 Waiting for unfavorable events to occur and then reacting to them can result in panic and costly responses.
 Managing risk includes taking action to prevent or minimize the likelihood of occurrence or the impact of such unfavorable events.

 Some level of risk planning should be done during the initiating phase of the project life cycle to make sure, for example, that a contractor understands the risks involved with bidding on a proposed project.
 With knowledge of potential risks, the contractor can include contingency or management reserve amounts in the bid price.
 On the other hand, if the risks seem too great, the contractor may decide to not bid on a proposed project, as discussed in the decision to develop a proposal section in Chapter 3.
 Subsequently, more detailed risk planning should be done during the planning phase of a project.

 A project manager cannot be risk averse.
 She must accept that risk is a part of project management and has to address it head-on.
 Furthermore, the project manager needs to set the tone for encouraging open and timely discussion of risks among the project team.

-Based upon this chapter, students will become familiar with
+Based upon this chapter, you will become familiar with

 -   Identifying risks and their potential impact